Collet & Jawed Spindle Chucks

 highest & lowest indicator readings.

-2 - Continue rotating the spindle & stop exactly midway between the high/low readings, then zero the indicator.
+between the high & low readings, then zero the indicator.

 re-zero the indicator once, again.